mhbka/itemtracker/README.md

 # ItemTracker
 ## Info
-This is an end-to-end project for facilitating the scraping, analysis and classification of item listings across different marketplaces.
+This is an end-to-end SaaS for facilitating the scraping, analysis and classification of item listings across different marketplaces.

 ## Running locally
 Run the below services in separate terminals.